 Mortality statistics by marital status (table 1-31) were published in 1979 for the first time since 1961.
-(Previously they had been published only in the annual reports for the years 1949-51 and 1959-61.)
-Several reports analyzing mortality were ital status have been published, give special study based on 1959-61 data Reference to earlier reports may be found in the appendix of part B of the 1959-61 special study.
+(Previously they had been published in the annual reports for the years 1949-51 and 1959-61.)
+Several reports analyzing mortality by marital status have been published, including the special study based on 1959-61 data (NCHS, 1970).
+Reference to earlier reports is given in the appendix of part B of the 1959-61 special study.

-Mortality statistics by marital status are tabulated separately for never married, married, widowed, and divorced Certificates in which the marriage is specified as being annulled are classified as never married.
+Mortality statistics by marital status are tabulated separately for never married, married, widowed, and divorced.
+Certificates in which the marriage is specified as being annulled are classified as never married.
 Where marital status is specified as separated or common-law marriage, it is classified as married.
-Of the 1,961,007 resident deaths 15 years of age and over in 1983, 8,442 certificates (0.4 percent) had marital status not stated.
+Of the 2,029,261 resident deaths 15 years of age and over in 1985, 9,692 certificates (0.5 percent) had marital status not stated.